Turkey: Official and Widely Spoken Languages

 Governmental Programs and Cultural Initiatives

 The government has also taken steps to support cultural preservation.
-Programs funded by the Ministry of Culture and Tourism aim to revitalize endangered languages and scripts17.
+Programs funded by the Ministry of Culture and Tourism aim to revitalize endangered languages and scripts.
 These initiatives include workshops, festivals, and educational materials that celebrate linguistic diversity.

 Modern cultural programs help integrate diverse linguistic communities, fostering societal harmony.
-For instance, bilingual education projects have been introduced in some regions, allowing children to learn both their native tongue and the language turkish17.
+For instance, bilingual education projects have been introduced in some regions, allowing children to learn both their native tongue and the language turkish.

 To learn more about how these efforts are shaping the future, explore this detailed study on cultural integration and identity.